EdvinFlodstrom/Quiz/FrågesportNetCore/readme.md

 and when inputting a ridiculously large number (as many 9's as was allowed) for the "How many cards are in a regular card deck?" question, I got a message saying "Please input numbers, not letters".
 Odd result, but at least it didn't crash.

+Quick fix later, I've added a .ToLower() in Quiz when checking the inputted answer to make sure that you still get a right answer if you for example type "iceland" when the answer is "Iceland".
+Makes it a little more user friendly, I think.